 Because divorce has such huge financial implications, a good marriage is worth the time and money.
 Also, when you finally reach that money goal you have your heart set on, whether early retirement, traveling, or just more freedom, wouldn’t it be nice to have your best friend there to enjoy it with you?
 So after you marry well, here are two things we practice in our efforts to grow old together.

 I am horrible at apologies.
 Now I’m smart enough to be embarrassed by my lack of skill in this area.
 14 years into our marriage and I am still a work in progress.
-But I work at it, and I am honest about it; with myself and the Hubs.
-The Hubs will give me a sweet, weak smile at my sad attempts because he knows it nearly killed me to muster out that pathetic apology.
+But I work at it, and I am honest about it; with myself and Mr. Mt.
+Mr. Mt will give me a sweet, weak smile at my sad attempts because he knows it nearly killed me to muster out that pathetic apology.
 He knows I tried, and I always will.

 If you feel worn down by your relationship rather than built up by it.
 Start with number 1.
 Enjoy each other first.
 It’s worth the time, and worth the money.
 I would argue it might be the very best investment you make.
 What do you all think?
 How much of your budget goes to making time to stay married?